pocomane/brewed-in-the-apocalypse/bita.md

 ```

 # Player moves

+TODO : add a move to recall memories ?

 The most basic move that allows interaction is "Taking Action": it is a sort of
 fallback for uncertain situations not covered by other moves.
 Practically you